jarlsondre/pluckrs/README.md

 ## Planned Improvements

 - Tests (!!!)
+- Remove the need for a configuration file
 - Adding `all` filter that combines all other filters
 - Choose whether to use `tmux popup` or something else
 - Configure plugin in `.tmux.conf`